Overview

 Bright Repeater

-The Bright Repeater is a scan proxy which provides a secure connection between the Bright cloud engine and a target on a local network.
-The Repeater mode enables you to securely scan targets on a local network, without having to allowlist the Bright IP address in your firewall for incoming traffic.
+The Bright Repeater is a scan proxy that provides a secure connection between the Bright cloud engine and a target on a local network.
+The Repeater mode enables you to securely scan targets on a local network without having to allowlist the Bright IP address in your firewall for incoming traffic.

 The Repeater mode is designed for: